-The Company is exposed to changes in interest rates on its 2005 Senior Credit Facility.
-In order to manage this risk, in May 2008, the Company entered into a three year interest rate swap agreement to manage interest costs and the risk associated with changing interest rates.
+The Company is exposed to changes in interest rates on its Senior Credit Facility.
+In order to manage this risk, on August 8, 2011, the Company entered into a four-year interest rate swap agreement to manage interest costs and the risk associated with changing interest rates.
 The Company designated this interest rate swap as a cash flow hedge of floating rate borrowings and expects the hedge to be highly effective in offsetting fluctuations in the designated interest payments resulting from changes in the benchmark interest rate.
 The gains and losses on the designated swap agreement will offset losses and gains on the transactions being hedged.
 The Company formally documented the effectiveness of this qualifying hedge instrument (both at the inception of the swap and on an ongoing basis) in offsetting changes in cash flows of the hedged transaction.
-The fair value of the interest rate swap is calculated as described in Note 5, "Fair Value Measurements" taking into consideration current interest rates and the current creditworthiness of the counterparties or the Company, as applicable.
+The fair value of the interest rate swap is calculated as described in Note 5, "Fair Value of Financial Instruments", taking into consideration current interest rates and the current creditworthiness of the counterparties or the Company, as applicable.

-As a result of this swap, the Company pays at a fixed rate and receives payment at a variable rate.
-The swap effectively fixed the floating LIBOR-based interest rate to 3.755% on \$350,000 of the outstanding balance under the 2005 Senior Credit Facility, with the outstanding balance subject to the swap declining over time.
-As of December 31, 2010 the total notional amount of the Company's interest rate swap agreement is \$100,000.
-The interest rate swap expires on May 31, 2011.
-The Company will select the LIBOR-based rate on the hedged portion of the 2005 Senior Credit Facility during the term of the swap.
+As a result of this swap, the Company will pay interest at a fixed rate and receive payment at a variable rate beginning on December 30, 2011.
+The swap effectively fixes the floating LIBOR-based interest rate to 1.25% on \$250,000 of the outstanding balance under the Senior Credit Facility, with the outstanding balance subject to the swap declining over time.
+The interest rate swap expires on December 30, 2015.
+The Company will select the LIBOR-based rate on the hedged portion of the Senior Credit Facility during the term of the swap.
 The effective portion of the change in value of the swap is reflected as a component of comprehensive income and recognized as Interest expense, net as payments are paid or accrued.
 The remaining gain or loss in excess of the cumulative change in the present value of the future cash flows of the hedged item, if any (i.e., the ineffective portion) or hedge components excluded from the assessment of effectiveness are recognized as Interest expense, net during the current period.